JY-H/fakesteam/README.md

 * games now have url as an attribute.
 * games: title now has the UNIQUE constraint.
 * admin teams are now divided by gameplay.
+* users now have passwords as an attribute.